13 Upper Body Workouts For Women To Tone & Build Strength

 • Engage your core and maintain a straight posture throughout the exercise to support your upper body and enhance stability.

-Lateral Raises
+Lateral Raise

 Lateral Raises are a fundamental exercise for shoulder development, specifically targeting the deltoid muscles.
 Performed standing with a dumbbell in each hand, the movement involves lifting the arms out to the sides, up to shoulder level, and then lowering them back down, effectively enhancing shoulder strength and definition.

-Lateral Raises Guide.
-Photo: Aliaksandr Makatserchyk
+Lateral Raise Guide.
+Video: Aliaksandr Makatserchyk

 1. Stand with arms at sides, dumbbell in each hand.